kelu124/echomods/Readme.md

 __Disclaimer #2__: ultrasound raises questions.
 In case you build a scanner, use caution and good sense!

 __Disclaimer #3__: Beware!
-It is a project which lives in the echopen community, not a project in the scope of echopen's association.
+Though I am one of echopen's cofounders, this personnal pet-project lives in the echopen community, and is not a project in the scope of the echopen's association.